dmfrancisco/typeface-karmilla/README.md

 ### I want the cedilla while still using Google Fonts or the `typeface-karla` package

-Google Fonts allows users to import specific glyphs from a font by specifying a `text` parameter.
+This is not recommended, but Google Fonts allows users to import specific glyphs from a font by specifying a `text` parameter.
 For example, you could import the "ç" and "Ç" letters from Arimo, and then use it with Karla, using the `typeface-karla` package, or also from Google Fonts with the following CSS: